toluolatubosun/openai-chat-bot/README.md

 > Real-time chat with the chatbot in multiple languages.
 > Supports multiple languages including English, French and German.
 > The chatbot can understand and respond in multiple languages.
+> Generate images based on the user's input.

 ## Setup
 1. Clone the repository.